Dr. Nieva is a medical oncologist specializing in lung and head and neck cancer at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC.

-Sage advice he likes to offer medical students:
+He has sage advice to offer medical students.

 “Make sure that you know everything about your patient before walking into the room with them.
 It’s their expectation that you know why they are there and what has happened up to this point.”